 - You don't want to get caught unprepared for your pet's veterinary expenses.

 "Can I afford to follow my veterinarian's recommendation?"

 Be sure to check out the Key Points Summary Page

 A partial list of some established pet insurance providers*:

-*This list does not constitute an endorsement or recommendation from neither North Central Animal Hospital PC nor any of its staff nor doctors.
+*This list does not constitute an endorsement or recommendation from either North Central Animal Hospital PC or any of its staff or doctors.
 This list is for the client's information only and it is up to them to make the decisions on purchase.
 It is not our responsibility to fill out claim forms, receive direct payment from insurance companies, or directly communicate with companies as to our fees or services.
-The owner is fully responsible for payment in full and that all disputes of claims are between the company and the policyholder.
+The owner is fully responsible for payment in full and all disputes or claims are between the company and the policyholder.
 If further written statements for treatment, diagnostics, or diagnoses are needed, there may be a charge for time and services.